IT50/book/en/lab/gnu-linux/program.md

 Type the code into `add.c` and save the file.

 Then, use the following commands to let `gcc` compile the code into two executable binary versions.
-The first one has optimization disabled while the second one has optimization level set to 3.
+The first version has optimization disabled while the second version has optimization level set to 3.
 The outputs are saved to `add-O0` and `add-O3` respectively.

 ``` sh
 gcc -O0 add.c -o add-O0